Disobey Stop Sign

 Disobey Stop Sign Penalties

 The consequences for disobeying a sign are significant in Ontario.
 Not only does the fine impact your wallet, but the infraction also results in demerit points on your driving record.
+Receiving a stop sign traffic ticket may seem minor, but it can lead to long-term consequences affecting both your driving history and insurance rates.
 Let’s delve deeper into these penalties.

 Penalties include: